Neal Huff

 Neal Huff is an American actor from New York City.
 In April 2018, he performed as Willie Oban in the Broadway revival of The Iceman Cometh.
 In December 2018, Huff began performing in To Kill a Mockingbird, adapted for stage by Aaron Sorkin on Broadway at the Shubert Theatre as Link Deas.

 Life and career

 He received his MFA from the Graduate Acting Program at New York University.
 He has appeared on Broadway in revivals of The Tempest (1995) and The Lion in Winter (1999) and the Tony Award-winning Take Me Out (2003).
 Off-Broadway he has appeared in The Foreigner (2004) and The Little Dog Laughed (2006).

 Neal Huff portrayed chief of staff Michael Steintorf in The Wire.

 More recently, he appeared in A Murder at the End of the World.
 He played Roger, a ghoul, in Fallout.

-On television Huff has also been featured in Law & Order, Six Degrees, Fringe, The Blacklist, Person of Interest, The Affair, Girls, and Brooklyn Nine-Nine.
+On television Huff has also been featured in Law & Order, Six Degrees, Fringe, The Blacklist, Person of Interest, The Affair, Girls, The Sinner, and Brooklyn Nine-Nine.